-Laguna Cuicocha Hike near Otavalo, Ecuador
+Laguna Cuicocha: Best Day Hike in Otavalo, Ecuador

 Laguna Cuicocha is an excellent one day hike near the well-known market town Otavalo.
 Visit one of the most underrated crater lakes in Ecuador with our travel guide.
 Not only the lagoon is stunning, the hike will also help you with acclimatization as lots of Ecuadorian backpackers places lie in higher altitude.